agentic-layer/agent-gateway-krakend/go/plugin/openai-a2a/README.md

 ### Features

-- Intercepts requests at `/{path}/chat/completions` endpoints
+- **Global `/chat/completions` endpoint**: Single endpoint for all agents using model-based routing
+- **`/models` endpoint**: List all available agents as OpenAI-compatible models
-- Transforms OpenAI chat completion format to A2A JSON-RPC 2.0 format
+- **Protocol transformation**: Converts OpenAI format to A2A JSON-RPC 2.0 format
-- Routes transformed requests to the corresponding agent endpoint at `/{path}`
+- **Dynamic routing**: Routes requests to agents based on the `model` parameter
-- Automatically generates required A2A fields (messageId, contextId)
+- **Auto-generation**: Automatically generates required A2A fields (messageId, contextId)
+- **Flexible identifiers**: Supports any model ID format provided by configuration
-- Supports optional `X-Conversation-ID` header for conversation continuity
+- **Conversation continuity**: Supports optional `X-Conversation-ID` header for maintaining context across requests
-- Preserves authentication and other headers

 ### Request Flow

 ```
-Client → /{agent-name}/chat/completions (OpenAI format)
+Client → /chat/completions (OpenAI format)
-         ↓ Plugin transformation
+         ↓ Plugin parses model parameter and resolves agent
-         → /{agent-name} (A2A JSON-RPC format)
+         → /{model-id} (A2A JSON-RPC format)
          → Agent Backend
 ```